 Introduction

-Human medicine soon followed.
-As early as 1877, Kehrer had suggested that gastric discomfort arose from air bubbles in swallowed food mass rather than a special "gastric vapor".
-Decades later, gastroenterologists noticed that trapped bubbles interfered with endoscopic visibility and patient comfort (Morris et al., 1947).
+In 1877, Kehrer suggested that gastric discomfort arose from air bubbles in swallowed food mass rather than a special "gastric vapor".
+Decades later, gastroenterologists noticed that trapped gas bubbles--like in cows!--interfered with endoscopic visibility and patient comfort (Morris et al., 1947).
 Early human trials with simethicone were strikingly successful: in one study of 200 patients aged 23–84, over 75% reported good to excellent relief after taking 40 mg of simethicone four times daily, with no significant side effects (Rider & Moeller, 1960).

-The pivotal moment came in 1974, when Bernstein and Kasich published a double-blind, randomized, placebo-controlled trial demonstrating simethicone's clinical efficacy for upper gastrointestinal discomfort.
+The pivotal moment came in 1974 when Bernstein and Kasich published a double-blind, randomized, placebo-controlled trial demonstrating simethicone's clinical efficacy for upper gastrointestinal discomfort.
 Patients receiving simethicone experienced statistically significant improvements in both symptom frequency and severity compared to placebo (Bernstein & Kasich, 1974).
-This landmark study firmly established simethicone as a safe, effective, and purely physical solution—not by altering digestion or chemistry, but simply by breaking bubbles.
+This landmark study firmly established simethicone as a safe, effective, and purely physical solution.
+It did not alter chemistry, it literally broke bubbles.

 Today, the global market for simethicone exceeds USD 500–600 million annually, across pharmaceutical and industrial applications (Grand View Research, 2024; Verified Market Report, n.d.).
-Its inclusion in multiple pharmacopeias—particularly the United States Pharmacopeia (USP)—underscores its proven record of purity, performance, and regulatory confidence.
+Its inclusion in multiple pharmacopeias underscores its proven record of purity, performance, and regulatory confidence.
 As a result, simethicone is now among the most consistently specified actives and excipients in gastrointestinal formulations worldwide.

 At Thurs Organics, we take pride in carrying this legacy forward—producing high-purity, pharmacopeia-grade simethicone with consistency and care.
 Our commitment is simple: to make the future of simethicone as smooth and steady as the comfort it brings.